ivkos/luxaudio/README.md

         host of the luxsrv
   -leds int
         number of LEDs to be driven (max 255)
+  -mirror
-  -port uint
+        mirror mode with lower frequencies at the middle -port uint
         port of the luxsrv (default 42170)
   -sampleRate int